AngelaKostadinova/Booking.Api/README.md

 ```

 ### API Authentication
-All API endpoints require API key authentication (not authorization).
+All API endpoints require API key authentication.
 The API key verifies the identity of the caller but does not provide different levels of access.

 #### Using Swagger UI
 1. Open the Swagger UI